ctools/ctools/doc/source/users/reference_manual/ctskymap.rst

 parameter.
 By default, no background model is subtracted (method ``NONE``).
 If ``IRF`` is selected, the background template that are shipped with the Instrument Response Functions will be used for background subtraction.
+If ``RING`` is selected, the background is estimated from a ring with the inner radius specified by the ``inradius`` parameter and the other radius specified by the ``outradius`` parameter.
+If a background template is available, that template will be used for weighting the counts in the ring.
+Otherwise, a constant background rate will be assumed.

 :ref:`ctskymap` generates a FITS file comprising a sky map as primary extension.
 If a background subtraction method was selected, the FITS file will contain